 N.J.
 Music Educators Assn.
 (NJMEA)

 The organization sponsors a variety of professional development opportunities and advocacy efforts that focus on emerging trends and issues in music education.
-Members’ students may audition for Region ensembles as well as All-State Chorus, Orchestra, Band and Jazz Ensemble.
+Members’ students may audition for region ensembles, as well as All-State Chorus, Orchestra, Band and Jazz Ensemble.
 Members may also choose to participate in other NJMEA-sponsored performance activities as applicable.

 N.J.
-State School Nurses Assn.
-(NJSSNA)
+State School Nurses Association (NJSSNA)

 N.J.
 Assn. of Educational Office Professionals (NJAEOP)

 N.J.
-Assn. for Health, Physical Education, Recreation, and Dance (NJAHPERD)
+Assn. for Health, Physical Education, Recreation and Dance (NJAHPERD)

-NJ Assn of School Psychologists (NJASP)
+N.J.
+Assn. of School Psychologists (NJASP)

 N.J.
 Retirees’ Education Assn.
 (NJREA)